Associate Professor Douglas Bardsley

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr Douglas Bardsley is an Associate Professor in Geography, Environment and Population within the School of Social Sciences at Adelaide University, where he convenes the Graduate Programs in Environmental Policy and Management.
+Dr Douglas Bardsley is an Associate Professor and current Head of Department for Geography, Environment and Population within the School of Social Sciences at Adelaide University.

 His research has included supporting climate change adaptation planning for the Adelaide-Mt Lofty Ranges and the Indigenous Alinytjara Wilurara natural resource management regions in South Australia; resilience analysis within agricultural systems and rural communities; bushfire, coastal and invasive species risk management; and the study of interactions between environmental change and both human migration and education systems.
 Doug's work has been undertaken within different contexts in Australia, Nepal, Thailand, Indonesia, Turkey, Switzerland and the European Union.